 Slim majorities of Republican and independent likely voters (52 percent each) would vote no on the measure, according to the poll.
 Democrats, meanwhile, are divided (46 percent yes, 43 percent no).
 In no area of the state do more than half of the voters support Proposition 10; it is lowest in the Inland Empire (29 percent).

-“The poll confirms that Californians understand that Prop 10 will make California’s housing crisis even worse by freezing the construction of new affordable housing, reducing the value of their homes, and causing more evictions,” No on Prop 10 spokesman Steven Maviglio said in this news release.
+“The poll confirms that Californians understand that Prop 10 will make California’s housing crisis even worse by freezing the construction of new affordable housing, reducing the value of their homes, and causing more evictions,” No on Prop 10 spokesman Steven Maviglio said in a news release.
 “Nearly every geographic and demographic group in the state opposes this flawed measure.”

 - Ballot measures to repeal gas tax, expand rent control trail in poll (San Francisco Chronicle, Sept.
 26)